faizalrf/mariadb-ha/README.md

 - `DEFAULT_PORT=3306`
   - Just the default MariaDB port, in case you need to use a different one.

-Once the `.env` has been created, execute the `./deploy` script to or execute the following steps manually to set the cluster up
+Once the `.env` has been created, execute the `./deploy` script or execute the following steps manually to set the cluster up

 ```
 docker-compose up --detach --build